noir-lang/noir/docs/docs/noir/standard_library/meta/expr.md

 If this expression is an array, this returns a slice of each element in the array.

+### as_assign

+#include_code as_assign noir_stdlib/src/meta/expr.nr rust

+If this expression is an assignment, this returns a tuple with the left hand side and right hand side in order.

 ### as_integer

 #include_code as_integer noir_stdlib/src/meta/expr.nr rust